bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 TBD

 ## 2.4.
 Governance Requirements
-The BC Tenure and Resource Stewardship Branch (TRSB) updates and manages this credential governance framework.
+The BC Tenure and Resource Stewardship Branch (MCAD) updates and manages this credential governance framework.

 Legislation and regulations govern the disposition, administration and management of petroleum and natural gas.
-These can be found in the [BC Petroleum and Natural Gas Act (PNG Act)](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96361_01).
+These can be found in [The Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01).

 ## 2.5.
 Business Requirements

-The primary use of the Petroleum and Natural Gas Title Credential is to allow holders in BC to comply with required processes and procedures associated with maintaining a Petroleum and Natural Gas Title within the province.
-The Petroleum and Natural Gas Title Credential will be issued by the Ministry of Energy and Mines, Tenure and Resource Stewardship Branch.
-All users of the BC Petroleum and Natural Gas Title Credential must adhere to provincial legislation and requirements.
+The primary use of the BC Mines Act Permit Credential is to allow holders in BC to comply with required processes and procedures associated with maintaining a BC Mines Act Permit within the province.
+The BC Mines Act Permit Credential will be issued by the Ministry of Energy and Mines, MCAD?
+All users of the BC Mines Act Permit Credential must adhere to provincial legislation and requirements.

 ## 2.6.
 Technical Requirements (Credential)
 The Verifiable Credential format for this credential is AnonCreds specification (https://wiki.hyperledger.org/display/anoncreds)

 ## 2.6.1 Schema Definition

-__Schema Name:__ png.title
+__Schema Name:__ map.title

 __Schema Version:__ 1.0